brianspiering/quotes_from_others/README.md

 “I’m no genius, but I’m smart in spots and I stay around those spots.”
 — Watson, Sr.

-"For every complex problem there is an answer that is clear, simple, and wrong."
+"For every complex problem, there is an answer that is clear, simple, and wrong."
 — H. L. Mencken

 "There is more truth in the lightning that defines our path a handful of times in our life than in all of the ordinary light combined."